 If you’re reading this article, it is probably because the company that just hired you uses Craft CMS.
 Or maybe you’re an SEO agency tasked with optimizing SEO for Craft CMS.
 Perhaps you’re just exploring and learning about unique CMS’s, and the Craft CMS vs. WordPress debate is one you want settled once and for all.

 It’s all fair.
-Whatever your reason, we will deliver answers in our Craft CMS vs. WordPress breakdown.
+Whatever your reason, we will deliver answers in this Craft CMS vs. WordPress breakdown.

 Craft CMS is a content management system similar to WordPress.
-In fact, of all the non-WordPress CMS’s we’ve seen and utilized, Craft is the most WordPress similar.
+In fact, of all the non-WordPress CMS’s we’ve seen and used, Craft is the most similar to WordPress.
 For some, this adds an increased level of comfort when migrating over to Craft due to the out-of-box understanding your developers, designers, and writers will likely have.

 If your writers know how to post blog content in WordPress, they will be able to learn how to post blog content in Craft CMS in 15 minutes or less.

-But Craft CMS and WordPress are different, so don’t lull yourself into feeling your WordPress savviness will amount to Craft CMS expertise immediately.
+But Craft CMS and WordPress are different, so don’t lull yourself into feeling your WordPress savvy will amount to Craft CMS expertise immediately.

 What Does Craft CMS Cost?

 If you’re building a single website for yourself or a client, Craft CMS is free.
 The pro version ($299 per project) allows you to integrate a team in a more professional website environment.
 Beyond that, you are looking for Enterprise level, which is based on a custom pricing model.

 Why Switch to Craft CMS from WordPress (or Something Else)?

 One of the most asked questions site owners and marketers have is why anyone would use Craft CMS rather than WordPress?